c0ded00d1e12/ecen224/_programming-assignments/attack-lab.md

 You will want to study Sections 3.10.3 and 3.10.4 of the CS:APP3e book as reference material for this lab.

 ## 2. Logistics
-You may complete this lab working by yourself or with a partner.
-You will generate attacks for target programs that are custom generated for you.
-Clarifications and corrections will be posted on the Web pages for the lab.

 ### 2.1 Getting Files
 To obtain the unique file for your team, follow the instructions on the webpage for this lab.
 (You point your Web browser at a particular server and the server builds your files and returns them to your browser in a `tar` file called `targetK.tar`, where `K` is the unique number of your target programs.)